flower-patch/potential-tribble/README.md

 #For testing
-Start up the rails server by entering: rails server on the command line.
+Start up the rails server by entering: rails server

-Tests are being run with fakePi, and the testing stack is protractor, webdriver and jasmine.
+Tests are being run with fakePi, and the testing stack is protractor, Selenium WebDriver and Jasmine.